github/balanced-employee-ip-agreement/Balanced_Employee_IP_Agreement.md

-# Balanced Employee Intellectual Property Agreement 1.0.1
+# Balanced Employee Intellectual Property Agreement 2.0.0

 This BALANCED EMPLOYEE INTELLECTUAL PROPERTY AGREEMENT is between person named below and [COMPANY NAME], a [State of Incorporation] corporation ("Company").

 **What is this?** This is the Company's Intellectual Property Agreement ("Agreement").
 If you've worked in the technology space before, there's a good chance that you've run across one or more of these in the past.
 This document is the official, entire and exclusive agreement on what intellectual property ("IP") is yours, and what belongs to the Company.
+"IP" includes concepts, designs, developments, discoveries, ideas, improvements, inventions, trade secrets, trademarks, and works of authorship.

 **Why is this?** The Company needs to be clear on what IP it owns and has rights to.
 Its customers, employees, and investors depend on the Company having the legal rights to the products and services it is providing so that the Company can continue operating and doing business.